ptrpl4/bash-mac/leftovers/other-tech/unix-based-os.md

 ## Kernel

-What the kernel does&#x20;
+What the kernel does

-* manages processes (start, pause, stop, context switch)&#x20;
+* manages processes (start, pause, stop, context switch)
-* handles system calls&#x20;
+* handles system calls
-* manages memory&#x20;
+* manages memory
 * works with hardware (via drivers)

 <figure><img src="../../.gitbook/assets/изображение (17).png" alt=""><figcaption></figcaption></figure>

 ### POSIX

 POSIX stands for Portable Operating System Interface.
-It defines the application programming interfaces (APIs), along with command line shells and utility interfaces, for software compatibility with variants of Unix and other operating systems.&#x20;
+It defines the application programming interfaces (APIs), along with command line shells and utility interfaces, for software compatibility with variants of Unix and other operating systems.

 Compliance with POSIX is voluntary, and while many operating systems, including Linux, are mostly POSIX-compliant, systems such as macOS, AIX, HP-UX, and Solaris, are certified.